jara001/f1tenth-rules/rules_v3.md

     - Crashes that result in a warning include but are not limited to "malicious" crashes where the autonomous car did not attempt to slow down or steer away from the opponent.
 - Under special circumstances, the referees may decide to give a warning to a team with the option of stopping the race to address the issue.
 The team has a maximum of 5 minutes to fix the issue and resume the race.
     - This does not apply for double-elimination.

+- The algorithms must not intentionally hinder the opponent or perform any damage to it.
+Specifically, maneuvers such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction are strictly prohibited.
+    - Violating this rule may lead to disqualification regardless the amount of warnings issued.

 - After 3 warnings, the team is disqualified and the opponent automatically wins.